-As part of its efforts to be in compliance with the provisions of the Commercial Companies Law as amended by Law no. 8 of 2021, QAMCO, based on the approval of the Company's Extraordinary General Assembly meeting held on the 2nd of March 2022, amended article no. 45 "Remuneration of Directors" of its Articles of Association to read as follows: "The Directors shall be paid such remuneration as may be determined by applicable Law and regulations, subject to approval by a resolution of the General Assembly.
+As part of its efforts to be in compliance with the provisions of the Commercial Companies Law as amended by Law no. 8 of 2021, Qamco, based on the approval of the Company's Extraordinary General Assembly meeting held on the 2nd of March 2022, amended article no. 45 "Remuneration of Directors" of its Articles of Association to read as follows: "The Directors shall be paid such remuneration as may be determined by applicable Law and regulations, subject to approval by a resolution of the General Assembly.
 Directors may receive a lump sum in the event that the Company does not make any profits, subject to the approval of the Company's General Assembly.

-In its policy, the Company complies with the limits provided for in Article no. 119 of Law no. 11 of 2015, promulgating the Commercial Companies Law that such remuneration does not exceed (5%) of the net profit after deducting reserves, legal deductions and distributing dividends of not less than (5%) of the Company's paid-up capital.
+In its policy, the Company complies with the limits provided for in Article no. 119 of Law no. 11 of 2015, as well as the letter received from QFMA dated 11/6/2023 regarding the method of determining the compensation for the members of the board of directors, promulgating the Commercial Companies Law that such remuneration does not exceed (5%) of the net profit after deducting reserves, legal deductions and distributing dividends of not less than (5%) of the Company's paid-up capital.